infor-cloud/xtendm3/docs/examples/Utility-extension.md

 * Enable editing mode
 * Export the code
-* Extra settings to change the parameters of the extension or enable it etc.
+* Extra settings to change the parameters of the extension or enable it etc. (inactive)
 * Delete the extension
 * Information about the extension
 * Test compile
 * Refresh

 ### 7. Code example of transaction extension and APIs usage
 To start writting extension code enable editing by clicking “Edit” button.
-It is recommended to implement designed for XtendM3 APIs to exploit the full potential of the extension.
+This extension can be used both with APIs and Trigger extensions.
 To read more documentation on [API specification](../../../docs/documentation/api-specification) click on the link.

 Example below shows utility used to date and time formatting that can be called and executed from another extension.

 <img src="../../../assets/attachments/ext-util/code_example.png" width="950">